HaiqiFang/haiqifang.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am a first year PhD student in the department of Civil Engineering at Columbia University.
+I obtained my M.E. and B.E. at Sichuan Univeristy.

 My research interest includes coastal engineering, coastal oceanography and gravity surface waves.

 A data-driven personal website
 ======